osvalois/aether-backend/README.md

 ## Introduction

-Aether is a state-of-the-art, high-performance backend system engineered to deliver real-time weather intelligence for the aviation industry.
-Designed to process over 3,000 daily flight tickets, Aether provides precise, up-to-the-minute weather conditions for both origin and destination airports, empowering airlines and travelers with critical meteorological insights.
+Aether is an backend system designed to provide real-time weather information for the aviation industry.
+Capable of processing over 3,000+ flight tickets daily, Aether offers timely weather updates for origin and destination airports, helping airlines and travelers access important meteorological data.

 ### Vision

-To revolutionize aviation safety and efficiency by providing the most accurate, timely, and actionable weather intelligence globally.
+To enhance aviation safety and efficiency by providing accurate and timely weather information around the world.

 ### Mission

-Deliver a robust, scalable, and reliable platform that processes vast amounts of flight and weather data, offering unparalleled insights to our aviation partners.
+To develop a reliable and scalable platform that processes significant amounts of flight and weather data, offering valuable insights to our aviation partners.

 ## Key Features